SKA-INAF/caesar-mrcnn-tf2/README.md

   `--opt_momentum=[VALUE]`: Momentum parameter in SGD.
 Default: 0.9
   `--opt_clipnorm=[VALUE]`: clipnorm optimizer parameter.
 Default: 5.0
   `--opt_clipvalue=[VALUE]`: clipvalue optimizer parameter.
 Default: None

+**MODEL INFERENCE**
+  `--image=[VALUE]`: Input image in FITS format used in inference.
+Default: ''
+  `--scoreThr=[VALUE]`: Object detection score threshold to be used during test/inference.
+Default: 0.7
+  `--iouThr=[VALUE]`: IOU threshold used to match detected objects with true objects.
+Default: 0.6
+  `--consider_sources_near_mixed_sidelobes`: Consider sources tagged as mixed with sidelobes for the inference/test.
+  `--no_consider_sources_near_mixed_sidelobes`: Do not consider sources tagged as mixed with sidelobes for the inference/test.

 **RUN**
    `--ngpu`: Number of GPUs used.
 Default: 1